\`{I}r\`{o}y\`{i}nSpeech: A multi-purpose Yor\`{u}b\'{a} Speech Corpus: The I r o y i nSpeech Corpus

 To create an acoustically suitable environment for recording, we obtained a portable vocal booth.
 The recording equipment comprised an AT 2020+ USB microphone, USB cables, and a 2022 M1-Series Macbook Pro.

 The first five hours of audio were recorded with Audacity, a free, open-source digital audio editor and recording application.
 To divide each of these hour-long recordings into a short file for each sentence required many more additional hours of manual post-editing work.
-To solve this problem, the team developed a custom application for creating speech corpora, dubbed \textit{\Yoruba{}Voice SpeechRecorder}.
+To solve this problem, the team developed a custom application for creating speech corpora, dubbed \textit{\yoruba Voice SpeechRecorder}\footnote{\url{https://github.com/Niger-Volta-LTI/yoruba-voice-speech-recorder}} \cite{yvspeechrecorder}.

-The tool works by reading a prepared text file, usually with 250 sentences and displays each line of text to be read in order.
-The app also provides transport controls to enable recording, playback and file-management or deletion, in the case of multiple takes.
-Finally, the tool saves individual audio files for each sentence to the hard-drive as well as a metadata index, which can be used programmatically to prepare training examples.
-Over 60\% of all lines recorded in total were recorded using the SpeechRecorder app.
+The app works by reading a prepared text file, usually with 250 sentences and displays each line of text to be read in order.
+It also provides transport controls to enable recording, playback and file-management or deletion, in the case of multiple takes.
+Finally, the tool saves individual audio files to the hard-drive, for each sentence, and updates a metadata index, which can be used to programmatically prepare training examples.
+Over 65\% of the total lines recorded in-house were recorded using the SpeechRecorder app.